NewcastleRSE/sisc-optimisation/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+`ng build --output-path docs --base-href /sisc-optimisation/`

+When the build is complete, make a copy of docs/index.html and name it docs/404.html, commit and push.

 ## Deploy
 `ng deploy --base-href=/sisc-optimisation/`